 Newark Museum, 49 Washington St., Newark, 973-596-6529 for schedules.
 Press 2 for weekly update on the night sky, sunrise, sunset and moon phase information.
 24-hr.
 Sky Report: 973-596-6611.
 For the latest dates to see the space station and other satellites, visit Heavens Above website or link to it from the Newark Museum website.
 Wed.-Fri. shows at 2pm, Sat. & Sun. shows on the hour from 1-4pm.
-Adults $5, children under 12/srs./college students $3, not recommended for children under 4.
-Tickets available at the Information Desk when the museum opens on a first come, first served basis.
+Adults $6, children under 12/srs./college students $4, not recommended for children under 4.
+Tickets available at the front desk on a first come, first served basis when the museum opens.
 Strollers are not permitted and all children must be accompanied by an adult.
 Planetarium shows are followed by a tour of the constellations and information on how to view the planets.
 Sphæra portable planetarium outreach program, 973-596-6690.

 County College of Morris, Cohen Hall, B building, 214 Center Grove Rd., Randolph, 973-328-5076.
-Planetarium programs are presented to school groups during the week and to the public on select weekends.
-Call or visit website for upcoming programs.
+Planetarium programs are presented to school groups during the week and to the public monthly on weekends.
+All tickets $10, reservations recommended.